icaros-usc/EvoStone2/README.md

 The setup script created three empty folders in the `TestBed/DeckSearch` directory: `bin`, `active`, `boxes`, and `logs`.
 The `active` folder is used for initial communication between distributed nodes and for letting the workers know when the search is complete.
 The `boxes` folder is for sending neural networks to the `DeckEvaluator` and receiving results.
 The `logs` folder holds CSV files for logging information about the neural net policies and elite maps from the search.

-First we need to start the control node responsible for running our search (CMA-ES, MAP-Elites, CMA-ME, etc).
+First we need to start the control node responsible for running our search (MAP-Elites, EM-ME, etc).
 To do this, run the following command.

 ```
 dotnet bin/DeckSearch.dll config/experiment/distrited_search/paladin_me_demo.tml